Sudden Infant Death Syndrome (SIDS)

-Sudden Infant Death Syndrome (SIDS) occurs when a baby dies suddenly while sleeping.
-It is also known as crib death.
-SIDS is most likely to occur in babies between 2 and 4 months of age, and the death remains unexplained even after a full autopsy.
+Sudden Infant Death Syndrome (SIDS) occurs when a baby dies suddenly while sleeping, and the death remains unexplained even after a full autopsy.
+SIDS is most likely to occur in babies between 2 and 4 months of age.

 What causes SIDS?

-The cause of SIDS is unknown.
+The cause of SIDS is unknown but there are clear safe sleep practices that are known to reduce a baby’s risk of SIDS.
 Some babies, such as premature babies and those with low birth weight are at higher risk of SIDS than others.

 What can I do to reduce the risk of SIDS?

-Put your baby to sleep on his or her back on the firm and flat surface of a safety-approved crib.
+Put your baby to sleep on his or her back every time (at night and for naps).

-Babies who sleep on their backs in their own safety-approved cribs are at lower risk of SIDS than babies who sleep on their stomach or sides.
+Babies who sleep on their backs are at lower risk of SIDS than babies who sleep on their stomach or sides.
 Healthy babies and newborns do not choke or have other problems from sleeping on their backs.

-When your baby can roll over on his own from his back to stomach, usually at 5-7 months of age, there is no need to continue to place him on his back if he turns over in his sleep.
+When your baby can roll over on his or her own from back to stomach, usually at 5 to 7 months of age, there is no need to return your baby to his or her back if your baby turns over during sleep.

 Keep your pregnancy smoke-free and give your baby a smoke-free environment.

-Speak with your doctor or public health nurse if you or your partner need help to quit smoking.
-You can also call the Quitnow helpline toll-free in B.C. by dialing 8-1-1 or visit www.quitnow.ca.
+Speak with your health care provider if you or your partner need help to quit smoking.
+You can also call QuitNow helpline toll-free at 1-877-455-2233 in B.C. or visit www.quitnow.ca.

 Breastfeeding is easier when you share a room with your baby.
-This means your baby sleeps near you in a safe crib, allowing you to be close to your baby without sharing the same bed surface.
+This means your baby sleeps near you on a separate surface, allowing you to be close to your baby.

 For help with breastfeeding, speak with your doctor, public health nurse, registered midwife, or local breastfeeding support group.